 Cost of Ownership

-The Japanese maker describes the RAV4 Hybrid's mainstream technology as being of the 'self-charging' variety - but now also offers a plug-in version too, which can offer an EV driving range of 37 miles and a CO2 reading of less than 30g/km, both class-leading figures.
+The Japanese maker describes the RAV4 Hybrid's mainstream technology as being of the 'self-charging' variety - but as we've said, also offers a plug-in version too, which can offer an EV driving range of 46 miles, a combined fuel reading of up to 282.5mpg and a CO2 return of just 22g/km, both class-leading figures.

 Most though, will want the ordinary self-charging hybrid version of this car.
 Let's get to the figures for that.
-CO2 emissions range between 102 to 129g/km (NEDC) for the front-driven model and 103-131g/km (NEDC) for the AWD version.
-The combined cycle fuel figure for the front driven model is quoted at up to 50.4mpg (WLTP).
-For the AWD version, it's up to 48.7mpg (WLTP).
-The low emissions mean low Vehicle Excise Duty (£135 annually across the range).
-And, more importantly, low Benefit-in-Kind taxation for business users.
-The base RAV4 model has a BiK rating of just 21% - and every other version comes in at 22%, regardless of drivetrain or spec.
-As a result, Toyota thinks that a RAV4 company user will save around £120 a month in tax over what they'd have to fork out by running a comparable Volkswagen Tiguan in either petrol or diesel form.
-That's a strong incentive.
+CO2 emissions range up to 126g/km for the front-driven model (combined cycle fuel return up to 50.4mpg) and 131g/km (up to 48.7mpg) for the AWD version.
+The low emissions mean relatively low Benefit-in-Kind taxation for business users.
+The base RAV4 model has a BiK rating of 29% - and every other self-charging version comes in at 30%, regardless of spec.

 Residual values for the RAV4 have always been good, in most cases bearing comparison with its closest Honda CR-V and Land Rover Discovery Sport rivals and there's little reason to doubt that they'll only improve with this update.
 What else?
 Well, the five year 100,000 mile warranty is extremely good and even after that runs out, you'll find that most spares are relatively inexpensive.
 There's also three years warranty against rust and 12 years of anti-corrosion protection.